-Bow Thruster for Sailboats
+8. Bow Thruster

 For those very tight marinas and mooring situations, I think this is a must.
 I know purest sailors think this bit of kit is for sailors who have weak sailing skills.
 I am all for an easy life and this is something which we feel would be useful.